xsdk-project/MathPackagesTraining2020/_lessons/time_integrators/sundials/lesson.md

 fcompare.gnu.ex plt00001/ reference_solution/
 ```
 _note that this takes significantly longer than `HandsOn1.exe` with
-the same time step size_
+the same time step size._

 Now re-run using the larger time step size of 100.0,
 ```bash